 When Separations are Messy and Not Amicable

 Your separation circumstances will play a role in the separation process, regardless of which partner left the family home first.
-If your partner is refusing to move out of the home, there is family violence or financial hardship, a person can apply in Alberta Court of Queen’s Bench for an Exclusive Possession Order that can order a partner evicted and possibly impose a restraining order to keep him or her from entering and even force them to stay a certain distance away.
+If your partner is refusing to move out of the home, there is family violence or financial hardship, a person can apply in Alberta Court of King’s Bench for an Exclusive Possession Order that can order a partner evicted and possibly impose a restraining order to keep him or her from entering and even force them to stay a certain distance away.

 This order applies to a married couple or those in an ‘adult interdependent relationship,’ also known as a ‘common-law relationship’.
 The law determines that you have been in a ‘adult interdependent relationship’ if you have been interdependent for a minimum of three years.
 The time frame can be less depending on the circumstances such as if you have an AIP, or if you have children together.